engusmaze/gmath/README.md

 # GMath - Geometry Math Library

-GMath is a Zig-based linear algebra library that provides a set of vector and matrix types and operations for 2D and 3D geometry.
+GMath is a Zig-based linear algebra library that provides a set of vector and matrix types and operations for 2D and 3D graphics.
 It is designed to be fast, efficient, and easy to use.

 ## Features